tcltk/tcllib/embedded/md/tcllib/files/modules/struct/record.md

         {mem2 5}
     }

-All instances created from this record definition, will initially have __5__ as the value for member *mem2*\.
+All instances created from this record definition will initially have __5__ as the value for member *mem2*\.
 If no default is given, then the value will be the empty string\.